babdulhakim2/expense-bot/README.md

 # ExpenseBot - AI-Powered Bookkeeping Assistant

-ExpenseBot is an open-source WhatsApp-based bookkeeping assistant that uses AI to automatically process and categorize your receipts and expenses.
+ExpenseBot is an open-source WhatsApp-based bookkeeping assistant that uses fine-tuned version of PalliGemma to automatically process and categorize your images of receipts and expenses.

+- It interacts with Google Drive API to organize accounting records, wit sheets and drive folders.
+- It also automatially detect the tax code(UK only) to enable easy VAT recording for small businesses

 🔗 **Demo**: [expensebot.xyz](https://expensebot.xyz)